hnphan/tiny-web-crawler/README.md

 * Note that blog.example.com
 is considered "external" to example.com in this implementation.
 * Given a URL, it can print a simple site map, showing the links between pages.

+### Technical overview
+* The code is structured into a few building blocks
+  * package webclient contains classes which help retrieve web content (such as html pages) over HTTP.
+The code supports retrying & exponential backout for robustness.
+  * package scraper contains classes which help scrape links from html content
+  * package crawler contain classes which orchestrate the crawling work in parallel
 * The crawling is done using graph breadth-first search.
-Links at the same "depth" in the graph can be crawled in parallel to speed up the program.
+* Links at the same "depth" in the graph can be crawled in parallel to speed up the program.
+To simplify the concurrency model, we only crawl links at one depth at a time.
+* The concurrency is simply done by using an executor with an underlying fixed thread pool.
+Scala futures are automatically executed in parallel using this executor.
-* Web content retrieval using a wrapper around Jsoup HTTP library, which supports retrying in case of unstable connection, and exponential back-off to avoid overloading the target website.
+* Web content retrieval is done using a wrapper around Jsoup HTTP library, which supports retrying in case of unstable connection, and exponential back-off to avoid overloading the target website.

+### Known limitations
+* There are some subtle cases such as `http://www.w3.org` and `http://www.w3.org/` are considered two different URL's by this crawler
+* This crawler is rather impolite; it does not respect `robots.txt`

 ### Getting started
 Get a copy of the code from: